For a hair transplant surgery to be pain-free, the surgeon administers local anaesthesia in both the donor and recipient areas.

 Is needle-free anaesthesia truly "virtually painless"?

-The term “virtually” masks the fact that you feel pain, although it is not as intense as with hypodermic needles.
-Clinics should not tout needle-free anaesthesia as painless.
+The term “virtually” masks the fact that you do feel pain.
+Although it is not as intense as with hypodermic needles, clinics should not tout needle-free anaesthesia as painless.

 Reviewed and Approved by Trichologist Yaprak Yazan.